Northeast Siberian taiga: Climate

 Precipitation is relatively low, ranging from 150–200 mm/year in central Yakutia, to 400–500 mm/year in the mountains.

 Flora

-The dominant trees are Larix cajanderi (Dahurian larch), Larix sibirica, Larix × czekanowskii, Betula dahurica, Betula pendula (silver birch), Pinus sibirica, Pinus sylvestris, Pinus koraiensis, Picea obovata, Abies sibirica, Juniperus communis, Quercus acutissima, Quercus mongolica, Ginkgo biloba, Prunus serrulata, Prunus padus, Tilia amurensis, Salix babylonica, Acer palmatum, Populus tremula, Ulmus davidiana, and Ulmus pumila, with a ground cover of Pinus pumila (Siberian dwarf pine) Haloxylon ammodendron (saxaul), Elaeagnus angustifolia, Tamarix ramosissima, Prunus sibirica, and lichen.
+The dominant trees are Larix cajanderi (Dahurian larch), Larix sibirica, Larix × czekanowskii, Betula dahurica, Betula pendula (silver birch), Pinus sibirica, Pinus sylvestris, Pinus koraiensis, Picea obovata, Abies sibirica, Juniperus communis, Quercus mongolica, Prunus serrulata, Prunus padus, Tilia amurensis, Salix babylonica, Populus tremula, Ulmus davidiana, and Ulmus pumila, with a ground cover of Pinus pumila (Siberian dwarf pine) Haloxylon ammodendron (saxaul), Elaeagnus angustifolia, Tamarix ramosissima, Prunus sibirica, and lichen.
 Further development of the forest is limited by the continuous permafrost of the area, and by the harsh cold winters and relatively low precipitation.
 The region is a large sink for atmospheric carbon dioxide.

 In the lowland floodplains there are steppe floral communities that feature fescue (Festuca), wheatgrass, alpine oatgrass (Helictotrichon), cinquefoils (Potentilla tollii), Orostachys spinosa, Carex pediformis, and others.
 The ecoregion is one of the floral regions of the Circumboreal Region.